 #5 Vitamin D

 We can’t emphasize the importance of getting enough sleep.
 It is the key too so many other aspects of health and wellbeing.
 Those of us who get enough rest have an easier time losing weight, controlling our blood pressure, blood sugar and symptoms of menopause, anxiety or depression.
-Sometimes getting the right nutrients individually or in the form of a Personalized Multivitamin can be the key to sleeping and then feeling better!
-Take our brief online survey to Find Your Vous.
+Sometimes getting the right nutrients individually or in the form of a custom all in one vitamin can be the key to sleeping and then feeling better!
+Take our vitamin survey to Find Your Vous.

 The statements made in this article have not been evaluated by the Food and Drug Administration.
 The products offered by Vous Vitamin® are not intended to diagnose, treat, cure, or prevent any disease.